Important Difference Between Adult and Child CPR

 What important factors should you consider when providing CPR to an adult versus a child?

-When providing CPR to an adult, it is important to ensure that the chest compressions are deep enough and performed at the correct rate.
-Additionally, the rescuer should be mindful of not pushing too hard or too fast.
-For a child, it is important to provide gentle chest compressions as they can be more fragile than adults.
+For a child, it is important to provide gentle chest compressions as they are more fragile than adults.
 It is also important to support the head in order to keep the airway open, and to provide rescue breaths at the correct rate – one breath every three to five seconds.

 Chain of Survival in Adults and Children